2025 Africa Evidence Summit

 About the Africa Evidence Summit

 The Africa Evidence Summit advances knowledge about how to alleviate poverty in sub-Saharan Africa and fosters unique collaborations between scholars, practitioners, and policymakers.
-Read below for further information about how to engage with the event.

 This year, the Summit will kickstart a week of evidence-focused events taking place in Nairobi, Kenya.
 The Nairobi Evidence Week combines the Africa Evidence Summit and the 2025 Economic Science Association (ESA) Africa Conference, hosted by Busara.
 The events will take place consecutively from June 23 to June 27, 2025 with the goal of advancing global knowledge, building partnerships, and showcasing innovations in inclusive research, evidence-informed policy, and practice.
 You can read more about the Nairobi Evidence Week here.